What Does Medical Insurance Underwriting Mean?

 Conditions Covered After Waiting Period

-After the waiting period in health insurance, various conditions become eligible for coverage.
+After the waiting period for health insurance, various conditions become eligible for coverage.
 These typically include:

 ✔️ Preventive Care- Some policies include coverage for preventive care, including check-ups, vaccinations, and screenings.